-The only thing better that the warm, spicy scent of these Sourdough Pumpkin Spice Scones baking is taking a bite of one fresh from the oven.
+The only thing better than the warm, spicy scent of these Sourdough Pumpkin Spice Scones baking is taking a bite of one fresh from the oven.

 Sourdough Pumpkin Spice Scones